leoelios/megasena-scrapping/README.md

 ### manipulation.show(Number number)

-Shows the count of all draws that have the number passed as an argument
+Return the count of all draws that have the number passed as an argument

+### manipulation.getMinorAndBigger(Array show())

+Return the bigger and minor currencly and the number